 participants() method return value.

-There are a few key numbers to be aware of when supporting calls of up to 15,000 participant with Daily:
+There are a few key numbers to be aware of when supporting calls of up to 100,000 participants with Daily:

-- Daily calls transition into interactive live streaming when there are over 1,000 participants in the call.
-Use the room configurations listed below once you plan to have 1000+ participants in your call.
+- Daily calls involving more than 1,000 participants should be configured as interactive live streams.
+Use the room configurations listed below once you plan to have 1,000+ participants in your call.

-- At most ten participants can be active, meaning ten cameras and microphones can be on, as well as one screen share.
+- At most, 25 participants can be active.
+This means 25 cameras and microphones can be on, as well as one screen share.

 - All other participants must have cameras and microphones off.